 When I first set it up and turned it on, the first thing I noticed was that the fan is quite powerful, so you get a good flow of air directed at you – but note that that it’s only a 5″ computer fan, so it can’t beat a proper desk fan for air flow.
 The air did seem a little cooler compared with what my desk fan was blowing at me, but it also felt ‘softer’ – that’s very important, and I’ll explain later.
 But the big question was how much cooler was the exhaust air?

 I fired up my trusty data logger and left it in front of my desk fan for 30 minutes for the control data.
 Then I moved it and suspended it in front of the Chillmax for the same period of time.
 This is what it recorded (the red line is where I moved it).

 The ambient temperature where I ran the test was about 29ºC.
 The Chillmax brought this down by about 4ºC.

+Now, some people might be thinking that a 4ºC is better than nothing at all.
+And they’d be right if it was just a matter of temperature.
 But there’s more to it than that.
 I mentioned that the exhaust from the Chillmax felt ‘softer’.
 I knew what it was, but my data logger shows it in numbers.